2022 Transnistria attacks: Military reserve in Vladimirovca

 On 5 June, at 5:10, a drone launched two explosives, most likely RGD-5 grenades, over the parking area of the fleet vehicles of a military reserve unit in Vladimirovca.
 It was announced by the Transnistrian authorities the next day and no victims or material damage were reported.
 A criminal case was initiated after the event.

 Failed attacks

 On 3 May, at 02:00, a drone with 2 kg of plastic explosives and 5 L of Molotov cocktail liquid flew over the Maiac transmitter.
 Its objective would have been a second attack from a far distance over the complex, more specifically against its cooling system, which would have disabled the plant.
 This was stopped by Transnistrian border guards.

-On 5 May, TSV Pridnestrovie reported that residents of Pervomaisc reported hearing shots near the Cuciurgan power station under Transnistria's control.
+On 5 May, Transnistrian television channel TSV reported that residents of Pervomaisc reported hearing shots near the Cuciurgan power station under Transnistria's control.
 The shots would have been within Ukraine's borders, in the village of Pavlivka.
 Ukraine had previously announced that it would hold military exercises near that area.
 Sandu quickly condemned the incident after its report.